CultureAsData-UIUC/is310-fall-2024-group-6/Final Project Submission/Guidelines for Data Use.md

 **Sentiment Analysis and Emotional Tones:**  The dataset provides sentiment analysis scores that could be used to explore how emotions are conveyed in children's fantasy books.
 By analyzing sentiment polarity and subjectivity, researchers can investigate whether certain emotions (e.g., hope, fear, joy, or sadness) dominate within specific themes or periods.

-- Relevant Work: Kumpulainen, K., Renlund, J., Byman, J., & Wong, C. (2021).
-Empathetic encounters of children’s augmented storying across the human and more-than-human worlds.
-International Studies in Sociology of Education, 1–23. https://doi.org/10.1080/09620214.2021.1916400
-- The study could inform this exploration, as it examines the emotional range within children’s stories and its implications on child development.
+- Relevant Work:The study Empathetic encounters of children’s augmented storying across the human and more-than-human worlds by Kumpulainen, K., Renlund, J., Byman, J., & Wong, C. (2021). could inform this exploration, as it examines the emotional range within children’s stories and its implications on child development.

 **Cultural Representation and Diversity:** The dataset’s integration of diverse works of children's literature makes it a valuable resource for studying representation.
 Researchers can explore how different cultures and races are depicted in fantasy stories, or analyze how underrepresented groups might be reflected in or omitted from mainstream children's fantasy literature.